Do you believe in ghosts? If you don't, a visit to York County might change your mind.

 If these stories have piqued your interest, consider checking out a ghost walk in York County.

-Downtown Inc. offers a Spooky York Dark Downtown History Tour that features more of York County's scary stories, or you can take a night-time hike through Raab County Park, and keep a lookout for the spirits who may have lost their life working in an old iron mine on the property.
+Downtown Inc. offers a Spooky York Dark Downtown History Tour that features more of York County's scary stories, or you can take a night-time hike through Raab County Park, and keep a lookout for the spirits who may have lost their lives working in an old iron mine on the property.

 If you're brave enough to check out York County's haunted spots this Halloween, make sure to check out our lodging packages for some not-so-scary deals!